NathaliaBarreiros/NathaliaBarreiros/README.md

     'Deepen expertise in robotics, AI, and their intersection with cryptography', 'Build technology that drives meaningful social impact', 'Continuously improve development skills',
-    'Network with innovative minds in the tech industry' ]
+    'Network with passionate and purpose-driven minds in the tech industry' ]
 }
 ```